Shayan2781/Todo-list/README.md

 Intern project for Front-End development in Bale Co.

-This To-do list has the options of Adding, Removing, Rearranging and Marking tasks which comes with both dark and light theme which is also has a responsive desing
+This To-do list has the options of Adding, Removing, Rearranging and Marking tasks which comes with both dark and light theme which also has a responsive design

 ![desktop-preview](https://user-images.githubusercontent.com/99325811/225574307-90f3eb88-7280-4dbf-b413-980aa9cd1963.jpg)